gelisam/hawk/doc/tutorial.md

 # Hawk Tutorial

-This tutorial aims to provide examples of daily usage of Hawk as well as incremental explanation of how it works.
+This tutorial aims to provide examples of usage of Hawk.
 It is a work in progress and subject to changes over time.
+It is divided in three sections: Introduction, Basic Examples and Advanced Examples.

 The introduction briefly explains what are input and outputs of Hawk and what are the apply and the map modes.

-The basic examples section shows very simple examples of Hawk like configuring lines and words separators, field selection, sorting and filtering.
+The Basic Example section contains examples that don't require to change `~/.hawk/prelude.hs`.

+The Advanced Example section contains more advanced examples that require to change `~/.hawk/prelude.hs`

 ## Introduction